Teacher's alleged use of racial slur leads to sit-in, disruption at Bellevue West

+The alleged used of a racial slur by a teacher prompted a student protest Monday, Aug.
+29, at Bellevue West High School.

-Extra police officers were called to Bellevue West High School Monday after a student sit-in, prompted by a teacher's alleged use of a racial slur, turned disruptive, a school district spokesperson said.
+A spokesperson for Bellevue Public Schools said that extra police officers were called to Bellevue West after the sit-in turned disruptive.

-A parent had raised concerns last week about the alleged use of the slur by the teacher, saying that their child felt unsafe, spokeswoman Amanda Oliver said.
+A parent had raised concerns the prior week about the alleged use of the slur by the teacher, saying that their child felt unsafe, BPS communications director Amanda Oliver said.
 The child was a bystander in a classroom.

 "Dad was not OK that the teacher was not being fired immediately," she said.